leolani/cltl-backend-naoqi/README.md

 ## Run the backend Docker container

-**At the current moment the instructions below do not work, as some services registered with the qi framework are not visible to the ALAudioDevice Module when we run inside th Docker container.**
+**At the current moment the instructions below only work on LINUX, as the `--network host` option for Docker is only available on LINUX and some services registered with the qi framework are not visible to the ALAudioDevice Module when we run inside the Docker container with a bridge network.**

 To run the docker image use:

-    docker run --rm -it -e CLTL_NAOQI_IP="192.0.0.1" -p 8000:8000 cltl/cltl-backend-naoqi
+    docker run --rm -it -e CLTL_NAOQI_IP="192.0.0.1" --network host cltl/cltl-backend-naoqi

 It is mandatory to provide the IP of the Pepper robot in the `CLTL_NAOQI_IP` environment variable.
 Further configurations can be set through environment variables, for a list run